Reconsider your need to travel to Algeria because of the high threat of terrorist attack.

 Civil unrest and political tension

 There are frequent demonstrations in Algeria.
-Most are peaceful, but some have involved violent clashes between police and demonstrators.
+Most are peaceful, but some involve violent clashes between police and demonstrators.
 Demonstrations are illegal in Algiers.

-The frequency and intensity of localised, sporadic, and usually spontaneous civil disturbances over economic issues has increased significantly in recent years.
+Most other civil unrest is localised, sporadic, and spontaneous.
+The frequency and intensity of civil disturbances over economic issues has increased significantly in recent years.
 International events or domestic political events may also prompt demonstrations and protests.

-- Avoid political gatherings, protests and demonstrations, particularly outside mosques and educational institutions, as they may turn violent without warning.
+- Avoid political events, protests, demonstrations and other public gatherings, as they may turn violent without warning.
 Exercise particular caution in the period surrounding Friday prayers.